The product of simple modules over KLR algebras and quiver Grassmannians: Premise

 \subsection{Notations}

 In this paper, a quiver $Q=(I,\Omega)$ consists of a set of vertices $I$ and a set of arrows $\Omega$.
 Denote by $n$ the number of vertices if there is no danger of confusion.
-For an arrow $h$, one denotes by $s(h)$ and $t(h)$ its source and target, respectively.
-For our purpose, we often assume that $Q$ is of Dynkin type.
-It follows that $I$ endows with an order such that if there exists an arrow from $i_k$ to $i_l$ then $k<l$. $\Omega$ gives rise to a symmetric matrix $C_Q$, simply write $C$, as follows.
+For an arrow $h$, one denotes its source and target by $s(h)$ and $t(h)$, respectively.
+For our purposes, we often assume that $Q$ is of Dynkin type.
+We assume that the vertex set $I$ is endowed with an order so that $k<l$ if there exists an arrow from $i_k$ to $i_l$.